logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/overview/known-bug-summary-tab/_index.md

 Reviewing test results can assist you in determining if and when JIRA bug issues on a JIRA server should be closed.

-**Remember:** The contents of **Known Bug Summary** are organized into a tab when the test results are viewed on a web browser; whereas they are organized into a sub-section when the results are viewed on TestArchitect Client.
+{{<remember>}} The contents of **Known Bug Summary** are organized into a tab when the test results are viewed on a web browser; whereas they are organized into a sub-section when the results are viewed on TestArchitect Client.

 The **Known Bug Summary** tab shows all known bug marked on action lines \([learn more](/TA_Help/Topics/Bugs_working_known_bug_reviewing_test_results.html)\).
 Exploring this tab reveals the following information: